zetasq/Aiakos/README.md

     }
 }
 ```
-If you want to make a custom mapping between property names and JSON keys, conform your model to AiaJSONCustomPropertyMapping.
-Only properties whose name returned by customPropertyMapping will be (de)serialized from/to JSON data.
+If you want to make a custom mapping between property names and JSON keys, conform your model to **AiaJSONCustomPropertyMapping**.
+Only properties whose name returned by **customPropertyMapping** will be (de)serialized from/to JSON data.
 ```swift
 import Aiakos